thomaswinckell/next-js-static-cloudfront-example/README.md

 ## Deploy

-To deploy everything from scratch, you should override the variables on top and then you can run the commands in this order :
+To deploy everything from scratch, you should override the variables on top of the Makefile and then you can run the commands in this order :

 ```bash
 make build